csswizardry/csswizardry.github.com/_posts/2017-03-16-configuring-git-and-vim.md

 writing code, because 80 characters is a pretty [widely agreed standard](http://softwareengineering.stackexchange.com/questions/148677/why-is-80-characters-the-standard-limit-for-code-width).

-We can also set another option—`colorcolumn`—to let us know visually when we’re approaching our boundary:
+We can also set another option — `colorcolumn` — to let us know visually when we’re approaching our boundary:

 ```